harryye930/PlannerApp/phase2/README.md

   - Added Temporary account that is only kept in the system for 30 days
 - Make at least one change to one of the templates from Phase 1 that results in a change to the way the user interacts with it
-  - Added a prompt called to all templates to ask for the name of the planner when user creates a planner from a template
+  - Added a prompt to all templates to ask for the name of the planner when user creates a planner from a template
 - Allow admin users to change any of the users' creations from private to public or public to private
 - The admin user should be able to interact with every user's creations, even if they are private.
 If the admin user